Call 712-225-3693 to make an appointment.

 Retinal Detachment

+A retinal detachment is a serious disorder of the eye when the retina peels away from its underlying layer of support tissue.
 Light focuses on the retina in a similar way that light focuses on a sensor in a camera.
 The retina translates the focused image into neural impulses and it transmits them to the brain through the optic nerve.

-*Dr. Stoelting is very capable and experienced in retinal detachment diagnosis.
+Causes of a retinal detachment include injury or trauma to the eye or head.
+The tear allows vitreous fluid to seep through it under the retina.
+As a result, it peels it away like a bubble in wallpaper.
+Without rapid treatment, the entire retina may detach, leading to vision loss and blindness.
+It is a medical emergency and permanent eye damage may occur if the detachment is not repaired within 24–72 hours. *Dr. Stoelting is very capable and experienced in retinal detachment diagnosis.
 If Dr. Stoelting determines that you have a retinal detachment, you will be referred to a specially trained retina specialist for prompt treatment.
 Dr. Stoelting is very skilled in coordinating emergency care for retinal detachments.

-Trustworthy, experienced, and excellent eye care plus up-to-date eyewear:
+Trustworthy, experienced, and excellent eye care plus up-to-date eyewear: Experience the perfect combination for your vision.
+Call 712-225-3693.